Sidharth-e/MOMOS/README.md

 # MOMOS - Modern AI for Termux 🚀

-A beautiful and modern UI implementation for running multiple AI models locally on Termux (Android), including DeepSeek R1, Llama 3, Mistral, and more.
+A beautiful and modern UI implementation for running AI models locally on Termux (Android) using DeepSeek R1, with a comprehensive launcher and installation system.

 ## 📋 Table of Contents